bitnulleins/pandas_auto_join/README.md

 ## Paper (Citation)

 > [!NOTE]
-> Paper on the framework with benchmarks has not yet been published, but will be submitted later.
+> Paper on the framework with benchmarks has not yet been published.